svaarala/duktape-wiki/DevelopmentSetup.md

 * Git command line tools used to get "git describe" and other version metadata.

-* Duktape 1.x: a minifier (Closure or UglifyJS2) for some Ecmascript code embedded in the build.
+* Duktape 1.x: a minifier (Closure or UglifyJS2) for some ECMAScript code embedded in the build.
 This dependency was removed in Duktape 2.x.

 After making changes to Duktape sources, metadata, etc: